 This vintage tuna rarebit recipe turns humble pantry staples into a creamy, cheesy open-faced sandwich in just 15 minutes.
 The rich cheddar cheese sauce mixed with flaky tuna creates comfort food that actually tastes like something worth making, especially when spooned over toasted rye bread with its distinctive caraway bite.
-If you make this with the German Farmer's Bread (Bauernbrot), let us know how it turned out!

 The beauty of tuna rarebit is how it transforms a can of tuna into something that feels special enough for company, yet practical enough for a Tuesday night when you're too tired to think.
 The cheese sauce bubbles and thickens in about five minutes, and the whole thing comes together faster than ordering takeout.